scottyschup/ruby-curriculum/language-basics/iteration.md

 ## Nesting loops

 Loops can be placed inside each other, or *nested*.
-Here's some nested loops that prints out a times table:
+Here are some nested loops that print out a times table:

 ```ruby
 (1..10).each do |i|